scikit-learn-contrib/hiclass/README.md

 ## Citation

-If you use HiClass, please cite:
+If you use HiClass in your research, please cite our [preprint on arXiv](https://arxiv.org/abs/2112.06560):

 > Miranda, Fábio M., Niklas Köehnecke, and Bernhard Y. Renard.
 "HiClass: a Python library for local hierarchical classification compatible with scikit-learn." arXiv preprint arXiv:2112.06560 (2021).